Excerpted from: 90+ Days of Promoting Your Book Online

 WordPress has a detailed explanation of public versus private domain registration HERE.

-NEXT WEEK: What type of content makes your website more visible to search engines?
+NEXT TIME: What type of content makes your website more visible to search engines?
 And, we’ll get started with Days 1-3 of 90+ Days of Promoting Your Book Online!

 What’s a Book Marketing Cheat Sheet?